The Ultimate Guide to Worms in Pets

 Whipworms in Dogs and Cats

-Whipworms (also called Trichuris vulpis) are another common worm your pet can become infested with.
-They can grow up to 6mm long and live in the cecum (a pouch that forms in the first part of the large intestine) and the large intestine of your pet, where they attach themselves to the mucosal lining.
+Whipworms get their name from their peculiar shape: a thick anterior end with a long, thin posterior end which resembles a whip.
+Whipworms can grow up to 6mm long and live in the cecum (a pouch that forms in the first part of the large intestine) and your pet's large intestine, where they attach themselves to the mucosal lining.

-They got their name from their peculiar shape: a thick anterior end with a long, thin posterior end which resembles a whip.
 Despite their small size, whipworms can cause a lot of discomfort to your pet as they irritate their internal organs and are more likely to spread disease than the other worms mentioned in this guide.
 While whipworms are found in the UK, they are more commonly found in Europe and are far more likely to infect your dog than a cat.

-Whipworm eggs are passed from your pet into the environment through their faeces, where the eggs can survive for up to five years, giving plenty of time for them to reinfect another host and start their lifecycle over.
 Once a female whipworm has hatched inside your pet, it takes approximately 11-12 weeks for them to lay their eggs, which they do at an inconsistent rate.
 This makes it difficult to diagnose a whipworm infestation early on and can result in many false negative tests.

 How Do Pets Get Whipworms?

-Pets become infected with whipworms by ingesting infected matter from their environment.
-This can be through the soil, faeces or water, as well as from grooming themselves, and rolling or stepping in something while outdoors.
 Whipworms may not lay many eggs, but due to their robust nature and resistance to drying out, the eggs can be spread across a wide area and tend to be most common in places with a lot of dog traffic, such as dog walking spots and kennels.
-However, just because an area has been deemed a low whipworm risk, doesn’t mean your pet can’t still be infected.

 Symptoms of Whipworms in Dogs & Cats

 Whipworms can cause a lot of damage and discomfort to your pet, so knowing the signs of an infection is essential and should be taken seriously.
-The most common signs of whipworms in your pet include:

 - Watery, bloody diarrhoea